-Locate your refrigerator side vent on the outside of your RV.Take the main 12V wires (RA) loose from your board.
+Locate your refrigerator side vent on the outside of your RV.
+Good idea to label these so you know which one is the 12V DC positive.
+Take the main 12V wires (RA) loose from your board.
 The wire colors will vary from coach to coach, and there is an old style or new style as seen.